nimaenjou/second-nima-s-project/README.md

 A powerful script that fetches all public repositories of a GitHub user, gathers rich metadata, optionally clones repos, computes summaries, builds charts, and writes:
-  - an Excel workbook with multiple
+  - an Excl workbook with multiple
   - a Markdown summary README
   - a simple HTML dashboard with embedded charts